Green Chile Potato SoupJump to Recipe

 A good rule with soups is that if it isn’t broke, don’t fix it.
 Starting with a solid base of onion, carrot, celery, and garlic means your soup will have a classically delicious starting point.

-Since most of this soup is going to be blended, you don’t have to be super anal with your chopping.
+Since most of this soup is going to be blended, you don’t have to be super precise with your dice.
 Just get the ingredients in roughly even pieces so they cook evenly.
+Sometimes, honestly, I don’t even bother peeling the carrots.

-For the potatoes, I would shoot for about 1/4 inch cubes.
+For the potatoes, I would shoot for about 1/4 inch cubes so they cook evenly and are tender.

 Cooking the Soup